-Join us in March, 2021 at BFI Stephen Street, London.
+Join us in March, 2023 at Close Up Film Centre, London.

 In a world where “truth” is carefully curated, filtered, and viewed through the lens of social media, often the only difference between truth and fiction lies in the perspective through which one views the world.